wp-plugins/sell-downloads/readme.txt

 *   Valid to (dd/mm/yyyy): The coupon is valid to the entered date.

-**Notification Settings**, both for buyers to complete a payment, and the store manager
+**Notification Settings**, both for buyers to complete a payment, and the shop manager

 *   Notification "from" email: E-mail address that will appear as the sender of notifications.
 *   Send notification to email: Email address where a notification is sent after each sale.
 *   Subject of user confirmation email: Subject of the confirmation email sent to the customer when making the purchase.
 *   Email confirmation to user: Body of message sent to the customer when making the purchase.
-The message should include the tag  %INFORMATION% which will be replaced by the purchase data.
+The message should include the tag  %INFORMATION% which will be replaced by the purchase data, like the download link.
 *   Subject of email notification to admin: Subject of email notification sent to the administrator when a purchase is made.
 *   Email notification to admin: Body of the email message sent to the administrator when a purchase is made.
 The message text should include the tag  %INFORMATION%, which will be replaced by the purchase data.

-**Creating product**
+**Creating product for commerce**

-The Sell Downloads allows to sell possible digital files (video, audio, documents, etc).
+The shop allows to sell possible digital files (video, audio, documents, etc).
 To create a product press the menu option "Sell Downloads > Products for Sale".
 Initially it displays the list of products entered previously and a set of data associated with the product: Product Name, File Type, Downloads, Purchases and Date (screenshot-2)

-To enter a new product/file press "Add New".
+To enter a new product/file to the shop press "Add New".

 The interface for entering data pertaining to a product is described below (screenshot-3):

 **Product's data**

-*   Enter Title Here: Enter the title-name of the product.
+*   Enter Title Here: Enter the title-name of the product to display in the shop page and the product page.
 *   Description: Description of the product.
-This field is optional, but offers the opportunity to provide additional information about the product.
+This field is optional, but offers the opportunity to provide additional information about the product, this information is displayed only in the product page.
 *   Sales Price: Retail price of the product.
 *   File for sale: URL of the file to sell.
 The button associated with the field displays the WordPress media gallery making it easy to select the file.
 *   File for demo: URL file demo.
-The button associated with the field displays the WordPress media gallery making it easy to select the file.
+The file for demo may be accessed from the ecommerce page.The button associated with the field displays the WordPress media gallery making it easy to select the file.
 *   File Type: Select a file type from the list or enter a new one if it is not yet on the list.
+The file type allow filtering the products in the shop page.
-*   Image: URL of an image that represents the product.
+*   Image: URL of an image that represents the product, the product image is shown in the ecommerce page and product page.
 The button associated with the field displays the WordPress media gallery making it easy to select the file.
 *   Duration: Enter a value with time format.
 Useful for Audio and Video files.
+With other files types the fields may be let empty.
 *   Publication Year: Enter a value with year format.
 Useful for files associated with a date, as the creation or publication date , for example a book or monograph.
 *   Additional Information: URL of a webpage with additional information about the product.

-**Programming discount(premium version)**
+**Programming a discount for the specific product(premium version)**

 *   New price: The new price to apply to the product.
+The old and new prices will shown in pages of the ecommerce and the specific product.
 *   Valid from (dd/mm/yyyy): Apply discount from the entered date.
 *   Valid to (dd/mm/yyyy): Apply discount until the entered date.
 *   Promotional text: Text to promote the discount.
+The promoting text will be shown in the shop page.

-**Publishing the Sell Downloads**
+**Publishing the "Sell Downloads" ecommerce**

-The Sell Download can be posted on a page or post of WordPress.
-To insert the "Sell Downloads" go to the relevant section (page or post) and press the Sell Downloads button above the  content editor of post/page(screenshot-4), the action displays a setup screen (screenshot-5)
+The "Sell Downloads" ecommerce can be posted on a page or post of WordPress.
+To insert the "Sell Downloads" shop go to the relevant section (page or post) and press the "Sell Downloads" button above the  content editor of post/page(screenshot-4), the action displays a setup screen (screenshot-5)

 **Interface for insertion dialog**

 *   Filter results by products type: by default, displays only products that belong to a specified type.
-*   Columns: Defines the number of columns for the store products.
+*   Columns: Defines the number of columns in the shop page.

-The insertion process generates a shortcode which will be replaced by the store when it is displayed on the website.
+The insertion process generates a shortcode which will be replaced by the shop when it is displayed on the website.

-Note: After inserting the store on a page of your WordPress, it is advisable to copy the URL of the relevant page, and enter in the Sell Downloads setup section, to allow the users to return to the store from the product page.
+Note: After inserting the ecommerce on a page of your WordPress, it is advisable to copy the URL of the relevant page, and enter in the "Sell Downloads" setup section, to allow the users to return to the shop from the product page.

-**Sale Statistics(premium version)**
+**Sales Statistics(premium version)**

-When a sale takes place, a notification email is sent to the Sell Downloads administrator.
+When a sale takes place, a notification email is sent to the shop manager.
 However, sales can also be reviewed in Sales Reports.
 To do this, go to option "Sell Downloads > Sales Reports"(screenshot-6)

 The Reports section allows you to filter sales reports over a specific period, by default it shows the current day's sales.
 It also shows sales' totals for the selected period and the currency of the sales (screenshot-7)